-Our Deathrattle Hunter deck list guide features the best Rastakhan deck list for Season 60 of Hearthstone (March 2019).
+Our Deathrattle Hunter deck list guide features the best Rise of Shadows deck list for Season 61 of Hearthstone (April 2019).
 Our Deathrattle Hunter guide also contains Mulligan advice, card combos and strategy tips.

 Deathrattle Hunter is a Hearthstone deck that utilises a number of Deathrattle cards from both the Boomsday and historical card sets in order to create a tremendously sticky board presence that the opponent should struggle to hold back.